Gareth: Literature

-In some other retellings, Gareth marries Lynette's sister, whom he rescues, and Gaheris marries Lynette.
-Theodore Goodridge Roberts authored the short story "For to Achieve Your Adventure", in which Lynette knows she is sending Gareth into an ambush in an attempt to make him give up for his own protection.
+In more traditional retellings, Gareth marries Lynette's sister, whom he rescues, while Gaheris marries Lynette.
+Theodore Goodridge Roberts authored the short story "For to Achieve Your Adventure" (1951), in which Lynette knows she is sending Gareth into an ambush in an attempt to make him give up for his own protection; it also gives a major role to Dinadan.